Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Dinner in Hanoi Old Quarter

-Choose one of the establishments featuring the famous Cha Ca – a fish dish that originated in Hanoi.
-The restaurant where the meal was invented is on Cha Ca Street (along with several others), but we recommend going to local favorite Cha Ca Thang Long.
+Choose one of the establishments featuring the famous Cha Ca – a fish dish that originated here.
+The restaurant where the meal was invented is on Cha Ca Street (along with several others), but we recommend Cha Ca Thang Long.

 Want more foodie tips?
 Check out our Hanoi Food Guide for more fantastic things to eat!